Kaimodo/PowerShell-Profile/README.md

 My PowerShell Profile (WIP)

-> [!WARNING]
-> The Current Version is just a construct and not meant to be downloaded yet.

 This is highly inspired by ([Chris Titus](https://github.com/ChrisTitusTech)) and ([Jan de Dobbeleer](https://github.com/JanDeDobbeleer)).

 > [!IMPORTANT]
 > The Profile Script is rudimentary working.
-But u need to manual download the Profile-File and the Profile-Folder and put it to the correct place.
+But u need to manual download following Files/Folders:

+- Microsoft.PowerShell_profile.ps1
+- Ohmyposhv3-v2.json
+- environment.json.sample
+- module.json.sample
+- "Profile"-Folder

+Put all those in your !Profile directory.
+Change or copy the .sample files to .json
+Change the `SampleMode` Variable in `Environment.json`

 ---

 > [!NOTE]
-> I am currently working on te following tasks:
+> Done things so far:
 >
-> - The Auto-Import/Install of selected Modules
+> - [x] The Auto-Import/Install of selected Modules
-> - Some critical internal Functions
+> - [x] Some critical internal Functions
-> - The overall package
+> - [x] The overall package
-> - The Documentation
+> - [x] The Documentation
-> - The Setup-Script
+> - [ ] The Setup-Script

 ## ⚡ One Line Install (Elevated PowerShell Recommended)

 > [!CAUTION]
-> NOT implemented yet in Version 0.5
+> NOT implemented yet in Version 0.7

 Execute the following command in an elevated PowerShell window to install the PowerShell profile: